pavly-gerges/pavly-gerges/README.md

-### 📌 Hi there, i am pavl_g, the co-founder of Scrappers Software team, Contents the team is working on :
+### 📌 Hi there, we are Scrappers Software team, Contents the team is working on :

 * CLI Software 💻 🔳 using Java/C/Cpp/Py.
 * Desktop Development 🖥 🖱 using Swing/jfx frameworks.